Codelessly/ResponsiveFramework/README.md

 ]
 ```

-Then, in your code, set the value based on the breakpoint condition.
+Then, in your code, show the Rail based on the breakpoint condition.

 > expand: ResponsiveBreakpoints.of(context).largerThan('EXPAND_SIDE_PANEL')